riyaagrahari/IaC-Azure-using-Pulumi/Create-Vnet-NSG-Subnet-DisasterRecovery/README.md

 </p>

 <br /><br />
 This template creates a Virtual Network with 3 subnets (Webserver, API, Database).
-Further, Network Security Group are created for each and Inbound, Outbound rules are added to their respective NSG.
+Further, Network Security Group are created for each and Inbound, Outbound rules are added to their respective NSG limiting traffic as Web-subnet acts as un-trusted network, DB-Subnet acts as semi-trusted network and API-subnet acts as fully-trusted network.
 For default values , you may refer to [`index.json`](https://github.com/riyaagrahari/Pulumi-Azure/blob/master/Create-Vnet-NSG-Subnet/index.js) file.

 Below is the Architectural Diagram for the primary VNets and subnets which are created and network security rules are applied to subnets using NSG.